sujarins/project/HANGMAN (Image Analytic)/README.md

 <br><br>

+### Demo

+<br><br>

 ### Limitation:
 - Our model can only predict English letters.
-- Our game still has to require a mouse at first to select word catagories.
+- Our game still has to require a mouse at starting game to select word categories and at endding game to leave the game.
+- finger detecting is depend on your computer, camera and light.